Niall-OLeary/DWP-MI-Pack-Pipeline/README.md

 </details>

-4. **Visualisation in Power BI**
+4. **Visualisation in Power BI**  (Unable to show due to sensitive DWP data)
    - Presentation tables are loaded into Power BI to create dashboards for SLT.
    - Provides visual insights on AKG performance relative to other UK providers.

 ## Impact
-- Fully automated MI Pack processing, eliminating manual steps and providing visuals
+- Fully automated MI Pack processing, eliminating manual steps and providing visualisations
 - Faster and more reliable reporting for SLT
 - Standardised and cleaned data, ready for BI visualisation
 - Easy to scale and adapt for future reporting needs